National Day of Action 2021

 Volunteer Center and the Emerging Philanthropists

-United Way Day of Action is an invitation for people and organizations around the world to LIVE UNITED and take action to address a variety of challenges.2020 National Day of Virtual Action is on and around Friday, June 19.
-Brought to you by United Way of Washtenaw County’s Volunteer Center and the Emerging Philanthropists Day of Action is a day that we ask you to help us put our mission into action by improving the building blocks for a good quality of life..this year with a shift!
+United Way Day of Action is an invitation for people and organizations around the world to LIVE UNITED and take action to address a variety of challenges.
+2021 National Day of Virtual Action is on and around Friday, June 18.
+Brought to you by United Way of Washtenaw County’s Volunteer Center and the Emerging Philanthropists, Day of Action is a day that we ask you to help us put our mission into action by improving the building blocks for a good quality of life.

 2. Virtual Skill-Based Volunteering: These are projects that can be completed anywhere, aimed at engaging volunteers with specific skills (such as finance, marketing, communications, website design, etc.).
 These projects may take place over one day or several weeks.
 We have partnered with Catchafire.org to provide these skill specific volunteer opportunities.
 Click here to find a local skills-based project with Catchafire.